LorenzoComis-git/air-italy-database/README.md

 - Composite primary keys and unique constraints
 - Normalized database design following 3NF principles
 - Analytical queries with joins, aggregations, and filtering

+## 👨‍💻 Author

+Lorenzo Comis

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---